zixuany7791/The-New-Settlement/plan.md

 #### Beyond MVP(May???)

+- [X]  being able to remove buildings
-- [ ] Make multiple buildings for different responsibilities
+- [ ] A menu for a house
-- [ ] Create event to modify gameplay
+- [ ] A clearer guide that helps the player to understand what is going on
+  - [ ] Make error message appear in the actual game
+  - [ ] Tooltip (Player hover on something and it will show a description of what it does)
-- [ ] Center the buildings so that the building is placed where the mouse is clicked
+  - [ ] Notification system that tells the player stuff
-- [ ] Write a story that opens when the player starts
+- [ ] Population increase by boats coming to the colony
-- [ ] Having a menu for starting the game when opened
+- [ ] Add shop near the shore to trade for food
+- [ ] adding more buildings such as farms, mines so it's more diverse
+- [ ] Being able to remove trees so players can have more freedom placing where they wanted to.

 <!-- EXAMPLE